-SATISFY is a C++ program which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfy problem.
+SATISFY, a C++ program which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem.

 This problem assumes that we are given a logical circuit of AND, OR and NOT gates, with N binary inputs and a single output.
 We are to determine all inputs which produce a 1 as the output.